-At AOPA Insurance Services, we analyzed medical emergencies like these, and we discovered an alarming fact: Even a simple problem that might be routine at home can quickly become a major emergency in a distant town or foreign country.
+At AOPA Insurance Agency, we analyzed medical emergencies like these, and we discovered an alarming fact: Even a simple problem that might be routine at home can quickly become a major emergency in a distant town or foreign country.

-With a pilot's active lifestyle, it's critical to set up a solid back-up plan to help handle this type of crisis away from home.
+With a pilot's active lifestyle, it's critical to set up a solid back-up plan to help handle this type of crisis while traveling away from home.
 That's where Emergency Assistance Plus (EA+) comes in.

 EA+ helps pay for emergencies your health insurance will not generally cover, getting you the medical care you need, when you need it.
 If an emergency occurs, AOPA EA+ steps in to help with more than 20 emergency and medical services—so you can focus on your recovery and not on costs.

 You even have the option of including expanded coverage for return of your aircraft if traveling via GA in the U.S., Canada and Mexico.
 Should your aircraft be stranded due to your medical emergency, a certified pilot will be sent to your aircraft and fly it back to the airport where it is stored.
 This is included when you enroll in EA+ with Aircraft Return, for just $50 more per year.

 When you sign up for the Member plus Family plan, you are enrolling all family members who meet the definition of dependent: your spouse (to include legally recognized domestic partner); your unmarried children from birth and through age 18; or through age 22 if enrolled as a full-time student in an accredited college, university, vocational, or technical school; and children whose support is required by a court decree.
 Children must be primarily dependent on you for support and maintenance and must live in a parent-child relationship with you.

 No. If you are enrolled in the family membership, then your spouse is protected by EA+ whether or not he or she is traveling with you.
 The family membership gives your spouse access to the exact same services as you.